Armanhafiz4/Fundamental-project/README.md

 #### Requirements
 Aswell as operating and making a CRUD application there are also other requirements such as:

 * A Kanban board with full expansion on user stories and project tracking.
-For this I have used a   Trello board
+For this I have used a   Trello board.
 * A relational database consisting of at least 2 tables that have a relationship
 * A clear documentation of the design phase, application architecture and a risk assessment
 * A functioning CRUD application created in Python
-* Shown testing for my application which uses automated tests for the app
+* Shown testing for my application which uses automated tests for the application I created
-* A front-end website that I must create using Flask
+* A functioning front-end website that I must create using Flask
-* A code integrated into GitHub
+* A code integrated into a Version Control System which would be built through a CI server and deployed to a cloud-based virtual machine
-* Google Cloud Platform

 #### My Idea

-My idea is to create an app that allows users to create a gym workout planner where users can create gym workout planned days, add, update and delete exercises within these days.
+My idea is to create an app that allows users to have a gym workout planner where users can create gym workouts, add exercises, view, update and delete their workouts within these days.
 The application must allow users to carry out the following:

 * Create:
-  * Workout name
+  * Workout title
   * Exercise names
   * How many repetitions
   * The date that the workout day was created